DNA-PROTEIN CROSSLINKS

 Detecting DNA-Protein Crosslinks

 A number of methods have been developed for detecting DNA-protein cross-links (reviewed in Shetlar, 1980).
 The first method used was based upon the extraction of DNA free of protein from cells following UV irradiation.
-DNA can be isolated from E. coli free of protein using a detergent (sodium dodecyl sulfate) extraction procedure (Smith and Kaplan, 1961; Smith, 1962), however, with increasing doses of UV radiation there is a linear decrease in the amount of free DNA that can be extracted, and an increasing amount of DNA that remains associated with the denatured proteins (Figure 1).
+DNA can be isolated from E. coli free of protein using a detergent (sodium dodecyl sulfate) extraction procedure (Smith and Kaplan, 1961; Smith, 1962).

 Figure 1